 Did someone say food?

 Surprise your students with a pop-up snack shop in the lobby.
-An after class treat of hot chocolate, cookies or fruit is a simple way to get right to the heart of everyone who enters your facility.
+An after-class treat of hot chocolate, pre-packaged cookies or whole fruit is a simple way to get right to the heart of everyone who enters your facility.

 Think about it.
 Not every child has the opportunity to purchase a present for a special friend or family member.
 Providing an opportunity for your students to create their own gift to give may have a bigger impact on their holiday experience than you’ll ever know.

-If creating crafts during class time is not an option, you can set up a holiday crafts station in your lobby for students to complete on their own time.
+If creating crafts during class time is not an option, you can make holiday craft baggies for students to take home and complete on their own time or share coloring pages with pre-school classes in the resources section of the parent portal.

-Little touches throughout the holidays will help your students feel more appreciated and excited to return to classes after the New Year.
+Bottom line, you don’t have to go big or go home treating students and staff this holiday season.
+Little touches throughout the holidays will help your customers and team feel more appreciated and excited to return to classes after the New Year.